Experience haunted St Augustine with a unique ghost tour, a stay at a historical inn, and a chance encounter with spirits of another kind.

 Other Ghost Tour Options

 While Jerry enjoyed the theatrical ghost tour on our first night, the historical walking tour on the second night was more suited to my taste.
-Because St. Augustine is home to a variety of ghost tours, visitors should carefully research their options and select tours that match their interests.
+Because haunted St Augustine is home to a variety of ghost tours, visitors should carefully research their options and select tours that match their interests.

 This company offers a variety of ghost tours, including the Original Haunted Pub Tour, a Pub Hearse Ride, a Dead Walk, and paranormal investigative tours.